 - 👍 Increase your privacy and security on every device.
 Tor only works on your browser, but a VPN covers all of your apps and works with most devices, including your Smart TV and gaming consoles.

-- 👍 Gain anonymity online.
+- 👍 Gain improved privacy online.
 Your true identity is automatically hidden with a VPN because it encrypts your connection and changes your IP address.

-- 👍 Access shows from other countries.
-As you get to choose your IP address, you can access the libraries of streaming services and other media, even if you’re at work or traveling abroad.
+- 👍 Watch shows from the streaming platform of your choice.
+As you get to choose your IP address, you can keep using streaming services and other media, even if you’re at work or traveling abroad.

 - 👍 Improve your online gaming experience.
 Your connection is rerouted on a different path, potentially with fewer stops.
 That can shorten the path it has to travel, which lowers your ping and eliminates latency and lag.